Take the Trail

 There is also a high probability that it was used by Kaurna people for burial sites.

-Over many decades, significant gardening took place to establish lawns, trees, shrubs, and pathways to create the park we see today.
+Over many decades, significant gardening took place to establish lawns, trees, shrubs, and pathways to create the park you see today.

 The English name Bullrush Park comes from the Kaurna translation of Warnpangga to ‘bullrush root place’.
 This was a prominent food source for the Aboriginal communities along Karrawirra Parri (River Torrens).
 The suffix ‘ngga’ translates to ‘location’.

-This trail will take about 75 to 90 minutes to complete.
-The first place of note, the Soldiers Memorial Gardens is here on the corner of Jerningham Street and MacKinnon Parade.
+The first place on this two-kilometre Trail, the Soldiers Memorial Garden, is here on the corner of Jerningham Street and MacKinnon Parade.

-These gardens were officially opened on March 19th 1921, after the proposal to construct the Gardens was approved several months earlier, in October 1920.
+This garden was officially opened in March 1921, after the proposal to construct the garden was approved several months earlier, in October 1920.

-The memorial gardens includes both the garden and the plaque in honour of the soldiers who fought in World War One.
+The Soldiers Memorial Garden includes both the garden and the plaque in honour of soldiers who fought in World War One.

 Like many other war memorials around Australia, the plaque lists the names of locals who died in that War.